RegulatoryGenomicsGroup/chicdiff/README.md

 A preprint describing Chicdiff will be released very shortly.

-This repository contains the following files:
+This repository contains the following folders:

 - The Chicdiff R package
-- The ChicdiffData R data package with small example Promoter Capture HiC datasets
+- The ChicdiffData R data package with example Promoter Capture Hi-C datasets

 Please refer to the Chicdiff R package vignette for more information.